(approx) 2 Hours

 Durable Aluminized Steel Construction.
 Due to its aluminized steel construction and mandrel-bent tubing, the MBRP Black Series Single Exhaust Side Exit System is tougher than the Toyota Tacoma’s stock exhaust.
 Its seams are also fully sealed, making the MBRP exhaust resistant to rust.
 In addition, it’s covered with a black powder coat finish, which gives the exhaust an extra layer of strength and protection.

 No Fuss Installation.
-MBRP’s Black Series Single Exhaust Side Exit System is designed with a bolt-on, no weld installation feature.
-It’s also manufactured to fit the Toyota Tacoma’s OEM hangers.
+MBRP’s Black Series Single Exhaust Side Exit System is manufactured to fit the Toyota Tacoma’s OEM hangers.
 As such, installing the entire exhaust system will be simple and won’t take more than 2 hours.
+Depending on the length of your trucks cab and bed, some cutting may be required.

 CA Residents: WARNING: Cancer and Reproductive Harm - www.P65Warnings.ca.gov